nodesign/weioIDEapi/README.md

 network.rssi | Strengts of wireless network if available 1-5 | rssi: 5 (null if not available)

 ##getFileTree
+File tree structure with all names of files and directories.
+This request don't need path as argument because it will refer directly to it's internal json configuration key rootDirectory

 request | args example | description
 ------- | ------------ | -----------